 CHE 101 • Introduction to Chemistry 3 Credits

-Overview of atoms–their composition, their ability to form bonds, and their ability to interact as molecules.
+Overview of atoms–their composition, ability to form bonds, and to interact as molecules.
 Open to all students but tailored for nursing and allied health fields.

-Corequisites: Registration in CHE 101D is required.
+Corequisites: Concurrent registration in CHE 101D is required.
 Offered: Fall, Spring.

 CHE 101D • Introduction to Chemistry Lab 1 Credit

-Corequisites: Registration in CHE 101 is required.
+Corequisites: Concurrent registration in CHE 101 is required.
 Offered: Fall, Spring.

 CHE 113 • General Chemistry I 3 Credits